mpopt/mpopt/docs/source/index.rst

 Case studies
 ==============

-- Quick demo of the solver using simple moon-lander fuel minimization OCP (bang-bang type control) : `Quick features demo notebook <notebooks/getting_started.ipynb>`__
+- Quick demo of the solver using simple moon-lander fuel minimization OCP (bang-bang type control), refer `Quick features demo notebook <notebooks/getting_started.ipynb>`__ for more details.
+The image below shows the optimal altitude and the velocity profile (states) along with the optimal throttle (controls) to get minimum fuel trajectory to land on moon.

 .. image:: ./_static/ml_adaptive.png

-- A complex real-world example of SpaceX falcon9 rocket orbital launch with booster recovery.
-OCP is defined to find the optimal trajectory and the thrust profile for booster return. `SpaceX Falcon9 booster recovery notebook <notebooks/falcon9_to_orbit.ipynb>`_.
-The first image below is MPOPT solution and the second one is real-time data fro the launch of NROL76 mission.
+- A complex real-world example of The SpaceX falcon9 rocket orbital launch with the booster recovery results are shown below.
+OCP is defined to find the optimal trajectory and the thrust profile for booster return, refer `SpaceX Falcon9 booster recovery notebook <notebooks/falcon9_to_orbit.ipynb>`_ for more details.
+The first image below is the MPOPT solution using adaptive mesh and the second one is the real-time data of the SpaceX Falcon9 launch of NROL76 mission.
+The ballistic altitude profile of the booster is evident in both MPOPT solution and the real-time telemetry.
+Further, the MPOPT velocity solution compares well with the real-time data even though the formulation is only a first order representation of the actual booster recovery problem.

 .. image:: ./_static/falcon9_mpopt.svg
 .. image:: ./_static/real_time_falcon9_NROL76.png